diogoff/plasma-disruptions/README.md

 - Use `valid_pulses.txt` to select the pulses that should be used for validation.

-    - Pulses with an asterisk (`*`) or any other string in the second column will be used for validation.
-Other pulses will be used for training.
+    - Pulses with an asterisk (`*`) in the second column will be used for validation.

+    - The remaining pulses will be used for training.

 - Run `model_train.py` on each folder (`ttd` and `prd`) to train the corresponding model.